Luna/Luna/docs/types/errors.md

 ---
 layout: developer-doc
-title: Errors
+title: Errors & Panics
 category: types
 tags: [types, errors]
 order: 12
 ---

-# Errors
+# Errors & Panics

 Enso supports two notions of errors.
-One is the standard exceptions model, while the other is a theory of _broken values_ that propagate through computations.
+One is the standard exceptions model (built around `Panic.throw` and related methods), while the other is a theory of _broken values_ that propagate through computations (represented by `Error` and created by `Error.throw` method).

 > [!WARNING] The actionables for this section are:
 >